scikit-image/scikit-image/doc/source/user_guide/numpy_images.rst

 ``y`` - the vertical one, and the origin is at the bottom left (Matplotlib axes, for example, use this convention).

-In the case of multichannel images, any dimension can be used for color channels, and is denoted by ``channel`` or ``ch``.
-Prior to scikit-image 0.19, the channels axis was always last, but in the current release the channel position can be specified by a ``channel_axis`` argument.
+In the case of multichannel images, any dimension (array axis) can be used for color channels, and is denoted by ``channel`` or ``ch``.
+Prior to scikit-image 0.19, this channels dimension was always last, but in the current release the channel dimension can be specified by a ``channel_axis`` argument.
 Functions that require multichannel data default to ``channel_axis = -1``.
 Otherwise, functions default to ``channel_axis = None``, indicating that no axis is assumed to correspond to channels.

-Finally, for volumetric (3D) images, such as videos, magnetic resonance imaging (MRI) scans, confocal microscopy, etc. we refer to the leading dimension as ``plane``, abbreviated as ``pln`` or ``p``.
+Finally, for volumetric (3D) images, such as videos, magnetic resonance imaging (MRI) scans, confocal microscopy, etc., we refer to the leading dimension as ``plane``, abbreviated as ``pln`` or ``p``.

 These conventions are summarized below: